-(j) The project did not incorporate a thorough gender or a human rights perspective either at design or during implementation.
+14. The project did not incorporate a thorough gender or a human rights perspective either at design or during implementation.
 This is in part explained by the technical nature of the subject matter.
 On the other hand, an effort was done to ensure women participation during implementation and many of the participants in the workshops were women.

 How was sustainability embedded into the project logic?
 Have the activities and outputs been designed and implemented in such a way to ensure maximum sustainability of the project's impact?
-For instance, to what extent did the beneficiary country stakeholders have strong sense of ownership?
+For instance, to what extent did the beneficiary country stakeholders have a strong sense of ownership?
 (EQ8)

-(k) Due to the recent finalization of the project, it was too early to draw any project's about the conclusions sustainability, but it was confirmed that the implemented activities contributed to generate interest and increase awareness on productive and export opportunities of sustainable products.
+15. Due to the recent finalization of the project, it was too early to draw any conclusions about the project's sustainability, but it was confirmed that the implemented activities contributed to generate interest and increase awareness on productive and export opportunities of sustainable products.
 The project results were broadly perceived as important.
-Local ownership promoted by involvina and was consulting stakeholders and methodology would facilitate longer-term planning and investment processes.
+Local ownership was promoted by involving and consulting stakeholders and the methodology would facilitate longer-term planning and investment processes.
 The project also facilitated the establishment and strengthening of networks (within and among countries) and catalyzed a number of initiatives to promote sustainability.